 Take the cotton balls and rip them in half.
 This will give them a nice fluffy cloud look.

-Once you have the clouds on the template you’re all done!
+Once you have the clouds on the template, you’re all done!

-Here’s how Savannah’s craft turned out!
+Here’s how my daughter’s craft turned out!

 This simple paper rainbow craft is a great way to spend time with your children and help them express their creativity.